 Utada's first English-language release (not counting Precious), and though it was indifferently promoted Stateside it's worth searching out.
 Again, Utada starts with airy dance pop but mixes in a series of unexpected elements: the acoustic guitar/piano ballad "About Me" is garnished with industrial noises; "Tippy Toe" is carried along by rubbery bass synth.

-Her voice shows hints of Tori Amos (though she stays in a high register), and her melodic sense is remarkable ("Wonder 'Bout").
+Utada's voice shows hints of Tori Amos (though without the low high register), and as usual the melodic sense is remarkable ("Wonder 'Bout").

 Ultra Blue (2006)

 A commercial disappointment, and I can't hear why: Utada manages to access more emotional registers than before, despite using an even more limited palette: synth dominates every track (guitars crop up just a couple of times), backed by electronic percussion so minimal it's demo-like ("Nichiyo No Asa").

 Utada's voice - while always unforced, clear and accurate - isn't strikingly expressive or rich in timbre.